lemorage/lemorage.github.io/odyssey/posts/2023-04-15-leetcode-biweekly-contest-102.md

 #### Intuition

-Dijkstra.
+Plain Dijkstra.
+- Instead of using a priority queue, this way of dijkstra uses a simple linear search to find the next unvisited node with the minimum distance.
+- The reason for using a linear search instead of a heap is that the graph is dense.
+In this case, the overhead of maintaining a heap may be larger than the benefit of using it.
+Linear search also simplifies the implementation and can be faster for small graphs.

 #### Approach

-Dijkstra's algorithm works by maintaining a set of visited nodes and a priority queue of nodes to visit.
-The priority queue is sorted based on the distance from the starting node.
-The algorithm repeatedly extracts the node with the smallest distance from the priority queue and relaxes all its neighbors, updating their distances if a shorter path is found.
-This continues until the destination node is visited or the priority queue is empty.
+The implementation starts by initializing the distance of all nodes from the starting node to infinity (represented by 0x3f3f3f3f), except for the starting node itself which has a distance of 0.
+Then, it iterates through all nodes, selecting the unvisited node with the smallest distance as the next node to visit.
+It marks the selected node as visited and updates the distance of its unvisited neighbors if a shorter path is found.
+Finally, the algorithm returns the distance of the target node if there is a path or -1 if there is no path.

 #### Complexity